'Driverless' buses to go live in Edinburgh in 'world first' this spring

-Edinburgh 'driverless' bus service to launch in spring in 'world first' with automated 18-mile route
+Edinburgh 'driverless' bus service to launch in spring in 'world first' with automated 14-mile route

 ‘World first’ as self-driving bus service to launch in Edinburgh this spring

 The “world’s first” full-sized driverless bus service is launching in Edinburgh this spring.
-The automated bus service will run along an 18-mile route in Edinburgh, as part of an £10.4 million combined UK Government and industry funded project.
+The automated bus service will run along a 14-mile route from Fife to Edinburgh, as part of a £10.4 million combined UK Government and industry funded project.

+Stagecoach will run the service, which will will cover a 14-mile route in mixed traffic at up to 50mph across the Forth Road Bridge from Ferrytoll Park & Ride in Fife to Edinburgh Park Transport Interchange.
+It will operate a frequent timetable with the capacity for around 10,000 journeys per week, Stagecoach says.

 The new service aims to “revolutionise” public transport and passenger travel to “better connect rural communities” and “reduce road collisions caused by human error”.
 The buses will run on a “captained basis” with two members on board to monitor the autonomous system and be available to assist passengers.
 The project will also feature test track-based demonstrations where no safety driver will be on board with a view to assessing passenger experience.